Polish Road Signs and Road Markings

 Polish One Way Road Sign

-Polish Priority at Intersection Road Sign
+Polish Priority Road Starts Road Sign

 Polish No Entry Road Sign

-Polish Road Closed to Vehicles Road Sign
+Polish Pedestrians Crossing Road Sign

 A blue rectangular sign with a white arrow indicates a one-way street.